 Helen Ferguson, pregnant, penniless and dumped by her boyfriend Steve Morley, takes the identity of the pregnant Patrice Harkness, when she and her husband are killed in a train crash.
 The ...
 See full summary »

 Kathy leaves the newspaper business to marry homicide detective Bill but is frustrated by his lack of ambition and the banality of life in the suburbs.
 Her drive to advance Bill's career soon takes her down a dangerous path.

 Thelma Jordon is in love with a jewel thief, Tony Laredo, and he persuades her to go live with her rich aunt, and steal her jewels.
-During the robbery, she shoots her formerly-rich aunt, but makes it look like an outside job.
-Cleve Marshall, an assistant district attorney, is assigned the case, promptly falls in love with Thelma (and she with him), and he maneuvers and presents the state's case against her in such a manner that she wins an acquittal.
+Her aunt gets shot.
+Cleve Marshall, an assistant district attorney, is assigned the case, promptly falls in love with Thelma (and she with him).
 And, then, Tony shows up.
-And nothing, from this point, works out favorable for THelma, Clive or Tony.
+And nothing, from this point, works out favorable for Thelma, Clive or Tony.
 Written by

 Les Adams <email@example.com>

 Barbara Stanwyck's real life older brother, Malcolm Byron ("Bert") Stevens, plays a courtroom defense aide.
 See more »